Windsor Ontario's Premier Chamber Choir

 He has conducted the Windsor Symphony Orchestra on eight separate occasions, and is frequently a guest conductor for other Canadian and American choirs.
 He has been a conductor of the Ontario Youth Choir, and for two years was a member of the U.S. Army Chorus in Washington, D.C.
 Since 1975 he has been a member of the professional Adult Choir at Christ Episcopal Church in Detroit, MI.

 He guest conducted performances of Handel’s Messiah with the Windsor Symphony Orchestra and Chorus in December 2009 and with the Detroit Choral Artists and Birmingham Bloomfield Symphony Orchestra in December 2010.
-Beginning in 2010, he as served as guest conductor of the Fort Street Chorale and Orchestra’s annual spring concert, leading them in Handel’s Jeptha, Honegger’s King David, Dvorak’s Stabat Mater, and Brahms’ Requiem.
-In May of 2014 he will again conduct the group in a performance of the Mozart Requiem.
+From 2010 to 2015 he served as guest conductor of the Fort Street Chorale and Orchestra’s annual spring concert, leading them in Handel’s Jeptha, Honegger’s King David, Dvorak’s Stabat Mater, and Requiems by Mozart and Brahms.
+In 2014 and 2015 he also conducted the group’s annual Messiah performances.